JoseAl05/containers/README.md

 ﻿# **Docker vs Kubernetes**

-- Docker es más difícil de escalar.
+- Docker is more challenging to scale.

-# **¿Qué es Kubernetes?**
+# **What is Kubernetes?**

-- Kubernetes es un orquestador de contenedores.
+- Kubernetes is a container orchestrator.
-- Kubernetes es declarativo.
+- Kubernetes is declarative.
-# **¿Para que sirve Kubernetes?**

-- Kubernetes se puede conectar a la API de un proveedor Cloud y realizar acciones.
+# **What is Kubernetes used for?**

+- Kubernetes can connect to a Cloud provider's API and perform actions.

-# **Partes de Kubernetes**
+# **Components of Kubernetes**

-- Control Pane (Servidores de Kubernetes)
+- Control Plane (Kubernetes Servers)
-- Nodos (Instancias)
+- Nodes (Instances)
-- Kubelet (Agente de kubernetes)
+- Kubelet (Kubernetes Agent)
-- Kubeproxy (Recibe el tráfico y lo manda a los pods que correspondan)
+- Kubeproxy (Receives traffic and directs it to the corresponding pods)
 - Scheduler
-- Etcd (Base de datos basada en “key value” para guardar el estado del cluster de kubernetes)
+- Etcd (Key-value database to store the state of the Kubernetes cluster)
-- Cloud Controller Manager (Se conecta a la Api del proveedor de Cloud)
+- Cloud Controller Manager (Connects to the Cloud provider's API)
-- KUBECONFIG (Archivo donde están declarados todos los cluster de kubernetes o contextos)
-# **Contextos de Kubernetes**

-- Combinacion de URL del servidor del anfitrión y las credenciales para conectarse a éste.
+- KUBECONFIG (File declaring all Kubernetes clusters or contexts)

+# **Kubernetes Contexts**

+- Combination of the host server's URL and credentials for connecting to it.

 # **Namespaces**

-- Division lógica del cluster de kubernetes.
-- Permite separar la carga dentro de un cluster de kubernetes.
+- Logical division of the Kubernetes cluster.
+- Allows separation of workloads within a Kubernetes cluster.

 # **Pods**

-- Set de Contenedores
-- Pueden correr más de 1 Contenedor
-# **Manifestos de Kubernetes**

-- Archivos .yml
-# **Manifesto Pod Simple**

-- *apiVersion*: Version del recurso de kubernetes (Pod en este caso).
-- *kind:* Tipo de recurso.
-- *metadata:* Nombre del pod.
-(Se puede agregar etiquetas)
-- *spec:* Declaración de containers que correrán dentro del Pod.
-- Aplicar Pod: *kubetcl apply –f <nombre\_archivo>*

-# **Manifesto Pod Avanzado**

-- *env:* Variables de entorno.
-- *valueFrom – fieldRef – fieldPath:* Obtener variable desde otra fuente.
-(Variables reservadas).
-- *resources:* Asignarle recursos a los contenedores.
-  - *requests:* Recursos garantizados al pod.
-Siempre disponibles
-  - *limits:* Limites que el pod puede usar.
-- Si el Pod supera el limite, el kernel de Linux va a matar el proceso.
-- *readinessProbe:* Es una instrucción para kubernetes para indicarle que el pod está listo para recibir tráfico.
-- *livenessProbe:* Es una instrucción para kubernetes para indicarle que el pod está vivo.
-- *ports:* Exponer puertos.

-# **Manifesto Deployments**

-- Template para crear Pods.

-- *replicas:* Cantidad de pods que se quiere en el deployment.

-# **Manifesto DaemonSet**

-- El pod desplegado mediante DaemonSet, estará desplegado en todos los nodos.

-# **Manifesto StatefulSet y Volumenes**

-- Forma de crear pods con volúmenes.
-- Los volúmenes son directorios asignados a los pods.
-Los datos del directorio no perderan.
-(Similar a Docker).

-- *volumeMounts:* Montar volúmenes en un Path y asignarle un nombre.
-- *volumeClaimTemplates:* Declaracion de los volúmenes montados.
-  - *storageClassName:* Driver de kubernetes para un proveedor.

-# **¿Qué cosas puede manejar Kubernetes?**

-- Bases de Datos
+- Set of containers.
+- Can run more than one container.

+# **Kubernetes Manifests**

+- .yml files.

+# **Simple Pod Manifest**

+- *apiVersion*: Kubernetes resource version (Pod in this case).
+- *kind:* Type of resource.
+- *metadata:* Pod name.
+(Labels can be added)
+- *spec:* Declaration of containers that will run inside the Pod.
+- Applying Pod: *kubectl apply -f <filename>*

+# **Advanced Pod Manifest**

+- *env:* Environment variables.
+- *valueFrom – fieldRef – fieldPath:* Retrieve variable from another source.
+(Reserved variables).
+- *resources:* Allocate resources to containers.
+  - *requests:* Guaranteed resources for the pod.
+Always available.
+  - *limits:* Limits that the pod can use.
+- If the Pod exceeds the limit, the Linux kernel will kill the process.
+- *readinessProbe:* Instruction for Kubernetes to indicate that the pod is ready to receive traffic.
+- *livenessProbe:* Instruction for Kubernetes to indicate that the pod is alive.
+- *ports:* Expose ports.

+# **Deployment Manifests**

+- Template for creating Pods.
+- *replicas:* Number of pods desired in the deployment.

+# **DaemonSet Manifest**

+- Pods deployed using DaemonSet will be deployed on all nodes.

+# **StatefulSet and Volumes Manifest**

+- Way to create pods with volumes.
+- Volumes are directories assigned to pods.
+Directory data is persistent (similar to Docker).
+- *volumeMounts:* Mount volumes to a path and assign them a name.
+- *volumeClaimTemplates:* Declaration of mounted volumes.
+  - *storageClassName:* Kubernetes driver for a provider.

+# **What can Kubernetes manage?**

+- Databases
 - S3 Buckets
-- LoadBalancers
+- Load Balancers

-# **Networking Kubernetes**
+# **Networking in Kubernetes**

-- Cada pod tiene su propia IP
+- Each pod has its own IP.
-- IP Routing
+- IP Routing.
-- Los contenedores de cada pod comparten la IP de éste.
+- Containers in each pod share its IP.
-- Permite la conexión entre pods mediante IP Routing.
+- Allows connection between pods through IP Routing.

-# **Servicios en Kubernetes**
+# **Services in Kubernetes**

-- Forma de poder conectar aplicaciones, desde un Cluster o fuera de éste.
+- Way to connect applications, either within or outside a cluster.
 - ClusterIP
-  - IP Fija dentro del Cluster, que sirve como Load Balancer entre todos los pods asignados al servicio.

-- Se crea deployment con un selector con role “hello”.
-- Se crea servicio que apunte al puerto del contenedor.
-- El servicio utiliza el role del deployment.
-Esto significa que todo el tráfico que utilice este servicio, será re direccionado a los pods con el mismo role.
-- Crea una IP Fija Privada
+  - Fixed IP within the cluster, serving as a load balancer among all pods assigned to the service.
 - Node Port
-  - Crea un puerto en cada nodo, que recibe el tráfico y lo envía a los pods deseados.

-- Se crea deployment con un selector con role “hello”.
-- Se crea servicio que apunte al puerto del contenedor.
-- El servicio utiliza el role del deployment.
-Esto significa que todo el tráfico que utilice este servicio, será re direccionado a los pods con el mismo role.
-- Se le asigna un puerto publico al servicio, para poder acceder a los nodos a través de este.
+  - Creates a port on each node, receiving traffic and sending it to the desired pods.
 - Load Balancer (Digital Ocean)
-  - Crea un load balancer en el proveedor Cloud y re direcciona el tráfico a los pods.
+  - Creates a load balancer in the Cloud provider and redirects traffic to pods.

-- Se crea deployment con un selector con role “hello”.
-- Se crea servicio que apunte al puerto del contenedor.
-- El servicio utiliza el role del deployment.
-Esto significa que todo el tráfico que utilice este servicio, será re direccionado a los pods con el mismo role.
-- Al aplicar el deployment, el servicio se conectará al proveedor Cloud, poniendo los nodos con sus respectivos pods en un “Load Balancer”.
-- Para acceder al nodo o pods, el servicio crea una IP Publica Fija.

 # **Ingress**

-- Tipo de recurso que permite crear accesos a nuestros servicios basados en el PATH
+- Resource type allowing access to services based on the PATH.
-- Kubernetes creará un deploy de un controlador NGINX
+- Kubernetes creates an NGINX controller deployment.
-- NGINX tendrá un controlador especial que leera este tipo de recurso y se autoconfigurara para mandar el trafico al destino deseado.
+- NGINX has a special controller that reads this resource type and self-configures to route traffic to the desired destination.
-- El controlador NGINX Ingress creará un namespace al ser instalado.
+- The NGINX Ingress controller creates a namespace when installed.
-- El controlador NGINX Ingress creará un LoadBalancer al ser instalado.
+- The NGINX Ingress controller creates a LoadBalancer when installed.

 # **ConfigMap**

-- Archivo que se hostea en Kubernetes.
+- File hosted in Kubernetes.
-- Se puede acceder desde los pods.
+- Accessible from pods.

 # **Secrets**

-- Similar a ConfigMap
+- Similar to ConfigMap.
-- Contenido (Data) codificado en Base64
+- Content (Data) encoded in Base64.

 # **Kustomize**

-- Tipo de recurso que permite generar Manifestos.
-- Genera un hash en los recursos creados cada vez que se modifica el kustomization a modo de versionado.
+- Resource type allowing Manifest generation.
+- Generates a hash on created resources each time the kustomization is modified, serving as versioning.